Dual Degree Programs

-“Few schools offer the diversity or number of dual-degree options offered by Kelley Indianapolis,” said Toby Swick, director of graduate programs at the business school.
+“Few schools offer the diversity or number of dual-degree options offered by Kelley Indianapolis,” said Gordon McCurdy, director of graduate programs at the business school.

 “Students can customize their education to meet their specific career needs, and Kelley provides students the ability to earn business degrees along with law or medical degrees from highly respected programs,” he added.

 In 2010, Kelley accepted its largest ever class of students pursuing an MBA/MD degree.
 Indiana is becoming a hotbed of life sciences activity and the growth of the program reflects that movement, but another driver may be the changing medical industry.

 “With the field of healthcare facing the prospect of so many changes, and very few of those changes either proposed or supported by physicians, I felt like the MBA would be a way to make myself more informed and a much better self-advocate to deal with potential changes,” said Riley Alexander, a current MD/MBA student.

 In addition to the MD/MBA degree, Kelley Indianapolis also pairs its reputable MBA program with a law degree, a Master’s in Health Administration, a Master’s of Science, a Master’s of Science in Engineering and its popular Master’s of Science in Accounting degree.
 More information about the requirements of each of the program can be found by clicking on the specific degree of interest.